tangxianfeng/STDN/README.md

   python main.py --dataset=bike
   ```
   - Check the output results (RMSE and MAPE).
 Models are saved to "hdf5s" folder for further use.

+## Hyperparameters:
+Please check the hyperparameters defined in main.py